The Complete Guide to Claude Code

 Honest assessment of what you're tracking, what's stuck, where you're slipping.
 Run it weekly. or whenever you feel things slipping.

-Part 3C.
 How /learn runs in the background

 You don't run /learn directly.
 The Evening Summary routine runs it automatically as part of its end-of-day work.